ilovecarbss/capstone/README.md

 ## 1. Training Process

 ### Dataset
-The system is trained and evaluated using LogHub-style system logs, including:
+The system is trained and evaluated using LogHub logs, which including:
 - Apache
 - BGL
 - HDFS